Colorado Native Plant Society Early History

 Dr. Gaddis came from the University of Colorado–Colorado Springs where she taught biology, resource management, and conservation and sustainability courses at .
 She was also a member of the Bard College Citizen Science faculty.
 Dr. Gaddis engaged citizen scientists and students to develop monitoring programs that measure ecological-restoration projects in natural land settings where anthropogenic environmental degradation exists.
 She is also interested in the relationship between training design and the reliability of data collected by citizen scientists.

 The records and publications of the Colorado Native Plant Society are housed in the Archives of Dayton Memorial Library, Regis University, 3333 Regis Blvd., Denver, CO 80221.
-The Archives have limited hours so phone for an appointment: Elizabeth Cook, Archivist, 303-964-3612 or email her at ecook at regis dot edu.
+The Archives have limited hours so phone for an appointment: 303-964-3612 or email at email@example.com.
 The Reference Desk may be reached at 303-458-4031.

 A complete collection of the Colorado Native Plant Society Newsletter (now known as Aquilegia: The Newsletter of the Colorado Native Plant Society) is in the Regis University Archives.